Thorf1nn/pokedex_javascript/README.md

-# Javascript Pokedex 🎮
+# Javascript Pokedex ϞϞ(๑⚈ ․̫ ⚈๑)∩

 The first Innovative Epitech Hub Project

-<br />It's my first js project
+<br />It's my first javascipt project

 ## Goal 🎯

-The project goal is to made a pokedex in index.html page with Vanilla js.
+The project goal is to made a pokedex in js with vanilla.

 For this, i fetch an api : https://pokeapi.co/

-For the moment the pokemon names are in english but i'm going to change the name

 ## Usage 🕹

-git clone and open the index.html page
+type: 'pokemon name' in seach bar for search pokemon.

+type: t: 'type' in search bar for search all pokemon with this 'type'.

+[BETA] type: d: 'id' in search bar for search a pokemon id.

 ## Help 👋🏻

-Dm me in Instagram : https://www.instagram.com/lucaorelli/
+Contact me in Discord : Luca O.#7911